ryangiglio/glitch-twitter-archive-deleter/README.md

 # So you want to delete your old tweets

 Great!
 The setup process may seem like a lot of steps, but it's not that hard and should only take you 15-20 minutes.
-It's mostly just filling out forms and clicking buttons.
 Unfortunately, that's the trade-off of doing things yourself instead of letting a service to do it for you.
+It's mostly just filling out forms and clicking buttons, though, so don't worry.

-You're in the `README.md` file right now.
-If you look at the left you'll see a list of files that includes all the code necessary to make this app work.
-Don't worry about the rest of it, just remember that when you leave to do things always come back to the README.
+If you look at the left you'll see a list of files.
+Most of them are the code necessary to make this app work – you can ignore those (unless you're interested!).
+You'll also see `README.md` highlighted.
+That's the instructions file that you're looking at right now, and the highlight means it's open.

+Sometimes these instructions will link out to a page for you to go and do things.
+I recommend you open all links in a new tab so you always have the instructions open.
+If you forget, though, you can always use the back button in your browser, or go to <a href="https://glitch.com" target="_blank">glitch.com</a> and click the "Resume Coding" button in the top right.
+That will bring you back here again.

-If you have any issues or questions, feel free to reach out to me on Twitter [@ryangiglio](https://twitter.com/ryangiglio) and I'll help you out.
+If you have any issues or questions, feel free to reach out to me on Twitter <a href="https://twitter.com/ryangiglio" target="_blank">@ryangiglio</a> and I'll help you out.

 ## Setup